-This permit is only for the development described in Coastal Development Permit No.4-4-05-003.
+This permit is only for the development described in Coastal Development Permit No. 4-05-042.
 Pursuant to Title 14 California Code of Regulations §13250(b)(6) and §13253(b)(6), the exemptions otherwise provided in Public Resources Code §30610(a) and (b) shall not apply to the entire parcel.
-Accordingly, any future improvements to the entire property, including but not limited to the residence, garage/workshop, guesthouse, swimming pool, spa, courtyard, driveway, turnaround, retaining walls, grading, landscaping, and clearing of vegetation other than as provided for in the approved fuel modification/landscape plan prepared pursuant to Special Condition No. Three (3), shall require an amendment to Coastal Development Permit No. 4-05-003 from the Commission or shall require an additional coastal development permit from the Commission or from the applicable certified local government.
+Accordingly, any future improvements to the entire property, including but not limited to the residence, garage, swimming pool, patio, stable, corral, trail, water tanks, driveway, turnaround, retaining walls, grading, landscaping, and clearing of vegetation other than as provided for in the approved fuel modification/landscape plan prepared pursuant to Special Condition No. Three (3), shall require an amendment to Coastal Development Permit No. 4-05-042 from the Commission or shall require an additional coastal development permit from the Commission or from the applicable certified local government.